haykmell/countdown-your-events/README.md

-# Coundown Events project with React JS
+# Coundown Events project with React JS :blue_book:

-## Available Scripts

 In the project directory, you can run:
 ### `yarn start`